alphakennyn/COMP353/README.md

 This repository contains the scripts used to populate the database and the MySQL queries used to test the database.

 ### Project 2 -- Building a Bank application
 We built an entire bank application using an updated database from Project 1.
-Although not required by the course, we added a REST api endpoint to do CRUD calls to the database.
+Although not required by the course, we added a REST api endpoint to make CRUD calls to the database.

 ## Tools used
   1. Vuejs